skulltech/GSOC-proposals/proposal.md

 );
 ```

 As we will be creating new entities from the imported data, we will need to specify the source in the stored data.
 For that, we will be modifying the entity table, adding two additional fields to it.
 One of the fields will indicate whether the entity is an imported one or user-contributed one.
 The other will point to the source in the case it is an imported one.
-Corresponding schema is outlined below.
+The corresponding schema is outlined below.

 ```sql
 CREATE TABLE bookbrainz.entity (